 Before a STA starts a VHT BSS, the STA shall perform a minimum of dot11VHTOBSSScanCount OBSS scan operations to search for existing BSSs (see Scanning requirements for VHT STA).

-If an AP or a mesh STA starts a VHT BSS that occupies some or all channels of any existing BSSs, the AP may select a primary channel of the new VHT BSS that is identical to the primary channel of any one of the existing BSSs.
+If an AP, a STA in an IBSS or a mesh STA starts a VHT BSS that occupies some or all channels of any existing BSSs, the AP may select a primary channel of the new VHT BSS that is identical to the primary channel of any one of the existing BSSs.

-If an AP or a mesh STA chooses to select a primary channel of a new VHT BSS with a 40 MHz, 80 MHz, 160 MHz or 80+80 MHz operating channel width from among the channels on which no beacons are detected during the OBSS scans, the selected primary channel
+If an AP, a STA in an IBSS or a mesh STA chooses to select a primary channel of a new VHT BSS with a 40 MHz, 80 MHz, 160 MHz or 80+80 MHz operating channel width from among the channels on which no beacons are detected during the OBSS scans, the selected primary channel

 shall not be identical to the secondary 20 MHz channel of any existing BSSs with a 40 MHz, 80 MHz, 160 MHz or 80+80 MHz operating channel width, and